sandhya-nayak/Code-Pattern-Documents/EagerExecutionInTensorFlow2.x/patternTemplate.md

 With TensorFlow 2.x, Eager Execution is enabled by default.
 This allows TensorFlow code to be executed and evaluated line by line.

 In this code pattern, we will look at the impact of Eager Execution and the benefits of having it enabled by default in TensorFlow 2.x.
-We will use a Jupyter notebook to observe the behavior of TensorFlow when eager execution is disabled and when it is enabled.
+We will use a Jupyter notebook to observe the behavior of TensorFlow when Eager Execution is disabled and when it is enabled.

 # Flow